HRagunathan-03/bunny-haven/README.md

 7. Open the terminal, paste the copied code (from GitHub) and press enter.
 8. Create HTML and CSS files.
 9. Write, commit and push your code.

-10. On GitHub, click "settings" and then "pages".
+**Steps to deploy a project:**

+1. On GitHub, open the repository that you would like to deploy to Github Pages.
+2. Select "Settings", and then "Pages".
-11. For "source", select "deploy from a branch".
-For "branch", select "main".
-Then click "save".
+3. For "Source", select "Deploy from a branch".
+4. For "Branch", select "Main".
+Then click "Save".
-12. You have now created and deployed a new project.
+5. You have now deployed your project (This can take a few minutes).

 ## Wireframes